esm7/obsidian-map-view/README.md

 Notes with multiple markers will contain multiple markers on the map with the same note name, and clicking on the marker will jump to the correct location within the note.

-**Notice how locations in the front matter contain brackets (`location: [lat, lng]`) and inline locations do not (`location: lat, lng`).**
+Notice how locations in the front matter must contain brackets (`location: [lat, lng]`) and inline locations do not (`location: lat, lng`).
-This is because front matter tags are YAML-formatted and inline tags don't need to be, so I thought it to be more intuitive this way.
-I guess a natural next step is to support both.
+For inline locations both formats are supported, but for the front matter brackets are mandatory because it needs to compny with the YAML format.

 ### Finding a Location